LoopZ/V8Power/README.md

 > * Spaces are optional. **/B7/f0** is the same as **/B 7 /F 0**.
 But, not **/ B7 / F0**<br>
 > * To use a **/** or spaces in a value, put it in qoutes.
 Like **"Jack and/or Jill"**<br>
 > * Use multiple qoutes to use quotes.
 Like **"Jack's house"** or **'Say "What?"'**<br>
-> * Unless overriden, most utilities use the text attribute at the current cursor location.
+> * Unless overriden, most utilities use the text attribute at the current cursor location.<br>
+> * Tab characters are not supported at present.
+Using them can cause issues.
+For instance, "vcls <tab>/L" will cause you problems.

 * * *
 #### vcls *[options]* ######